vippsas/vipps-developers/vipps-test-environment.md

 ## Test users

-The welcome email that is automatically sent to all new customers contains information about your test user for the test environment.
+The welcome email that is automatically sent to _*all*_ new customers contains information about your test user for the test environment.
-Please search your mail, including the spam/junk folder if you do not fint it.
+Please search your mail, including the spam/junk folder if you do not find it.

 You can use this test user in the [Vipps test apps](#vipps-test-apps).